Anik12312/StudentManagementSystem/README.md

 # StudentManagementSystem
-Student Management System is  a dynamic web project using jdbc,servlet,jsp
+Student Management System is  a dynamic web project using jdbc,servlet and jsp